Understanding NEC Wire Color Codes for Electrical Wiring

 Ungrounded Conductors (Hot Wires): Ungrounded Conductor Colors

 Ungrounded conductors, commonly called “hot” wires, are the conductors that carry current from the source to the load.
-While the NEC does not assign specific colors for these conductors in most standard voltage systems, it does require that they are distinguishable from grounded and grounding conductors.
+While the NEC does not assign specific colors for these conductors in most standard voltage systems, it does require that they be distinguishable from grounded and grounding conductors.
 Industry best practices have established a widely used system for 120/208/240V phase colors:

 - Phase A / Line 1: Black